Granary/granary/README.md

    or user space instrumentation (`0`).
 The default value is `0`.
  * `KERNEL_DIR` specifies the location of one's kernel build directory.
 This is only relevant if `KERNEL=1`.
 The default value is `/lib/modules/$(shell uname -r)/build`.
+ * `GR_WHOLE_KERNEL=1`.
+Specifies whether or not Granary should be compiled to instrument all kernel and module code, instead of just module code.
  * `GR_CC` specifies the C compiler to be used.
 The default is `gcc-4.8`.
  * `GR_CXX` specifies the C++ compiler to be used.
 The default is `g++-4.8`.
  * `GR_PYTHON` specifies the version of Python to use.
 Granary depends on Python 2.7;